christhomas16/go-birding-website/README.md

 ### Colors

-The website uses a custom blue color palette inspired by the GoBirding AI logo:
+The website uses a custom blue color palette inspired by the Go Birding AI logo:

 - **Primary**: Blue shades (`primary-50` to `primary-900`)
 - **Secondary**: Gray shades (`secondary-50` to `secondary-900`)